rnons/purescript-halogen-storybook/README.md

 ## How to use

 First define the stories.
 Each story consists of a name and a component.
+If the name is empty string, it will be rendered as the index page.

 ```
 import Foreign.Object as Object